LASER TATTOO REMOVAL

 According to a survey from the British Association of Dermatologists a third of people in the UK who have tattoos end up regretting them.
 Luckily, tattoos are not as permanent as they used to be.
 You can now get rid of that unwanted tattoo with state-of-the-art Spectra Q-SWITCHED laser technology, with our highly trained tattoo removal experts.

-Get in touch with our Harley Street, London Clinic for a Tattoo removal consultation
+Get in touch with our Welbeck Street, London Clinic for a Tattoo removal consultation

 HOW IT WORKS

 Laser wavelength is applied to the inked skin, the ink absorbs the energy causing it to break down.
 The body's own natural healing processes removes the broken down pigment over time. the surrounding tissue is mostly unaffected, but not entirely spared, therefore tattoo removal can be a little uncomfortable for patients; ironically however not usually as painful as the tattoo itself!

 A number of sessions are required to maximize results, this will largely depend on the size and location of the tattooed area, the colours used and the depth of the ink.
 As the laser attacks the tattoo, a light grey "frosting" appears on the surface of the tattoo, this is a sign that the correct laser energy was applied and the removal process has begun.